Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3016.687892,3049.733333333333.md

 ### Transcript

-> question about how long we've been in game dev each person like personally I think next in the longest of us Lee I've been a game de force five six five years give or take like working full-time at Lee yeah if if we're talking working full-time almost exactly two years right there comes seven years I'm a newbie seven years I think for me this is my first proper project on this
+> question about how long we've been in game dev each person like personally I think next in the longest of us Lee I've been a game de force five six five years give or take like working full-time at Lee yeah if if we're talking working full-time almost exactly two years right there comes seven years I'm a newbie seven years I think for me this is my first proper project on this way so can we crush our friends with